A-Ahmed100216/OOP_bank_account_task/README.md

-# Task - Bank Account Task
+# Exercise - Bank Account

+### Tasks
-Create an AccountHolderDetails class with attributes name, address, age,
+1. Create an AccountHolderDetails class with attributes name, address, age,

-Inherit Account holder class into MyAccount
+2. Inherit Account holder class into MyAccount.

-Create a class called MyAccount which represents a bank account, having as attributes: accountNumber (numeric type), , balance.
+3. Create a class called MyAccount which represents a bank account, having as attributes: accountNumber (numeric type), balance.

-Create a constructor () with parameters: accountNumber,  balance.
+4. Create a constructor () with parameters: accountNumber, balance.

-Create a Deposit() method which manages the deposit actions.
+5. Create a Deposit() method which manages the deposit actions.
-Create a Withdrawal() method  which manages withdrawals actions.
+6. Create a Withdrawal() method  which manages withdrawals actions.
-Create an bankFees() method to apply the bank fees with a percentage of 5% of the balance account.
+7. Create an bankFees() method to apply the bank fees with a percentage of 5% of the balance account.
-Create a display() method to display account details.
+8. Create a display() method to display account details.

-Create manageAccount class and import everything from BankAccount class call all methods in manageAccount class that have are available from parent class
+9. Create manageAccount class and import everything from BankAccount class.
+10. Call all methods in manageAccount class that have are available from parent class.

-Create a display() method to display account details.
+11. Create a display() method to display account details.

+### Acceptance Criteria
+* New Project and Repository
-# Create a README.md for your documentation of this task.
+* Create a README.md for your documentation of this task.
+* At least 5 commits
+* Uses OOP - must be in class and method format
+* Has documentation
+* Follows best practices